 Conflicts.
 I prefer that the authors specify their PC conflicts and institution conflicts with a check box, and others in a list which greatly eases paper assignation.
 However, this mechanism gives authors the ability to veto reviewers, without conflicts, and several PC chairs have discovered this problem.
 Reversing the process to avoid this problem reveals authors to PC members, slightly unblinding the process.
 Reminding authors to only submit conflicts based on your policy should be sufficient.

 Matching.
 I recommend bidding for the papers by the PC and XRC, and then doing paper assignments with this information and topic expertise in hand.
 I used this system for all the PCs I chaired except ASPLOS.
 For CGO, Lieven Eeckhout and I together spent about 10 to 15 hours refining the automated system to make sure each paper had good expertise.
 For ASPLOS, I made all the paper assignments by matching paper topic areas to PC member topic areas.
-I found that I did not do a great job (with respect to PC interest and expertise without their input) and for 169 papers and 18 PC members, and highly recommend bidding, which I used for all subsequent PCs I ran.
+I found that I did not do a great job (with respect to PC interest and expertise without their input) and for 169 papers and 18 PC members, and highly recommend bidding, which is now broadly used.